 What is Raspberry PI?

-As you probably know, the Raspberry Pi is a tiny computer that was built to promote the teaching of basic computer science in schools and in developing countries.
-Since its launch in 2015, it become very popular (more than 12M units sold so far) due to its cost (between $5 and $35), its simplicity and versatility.
-Raspberry Pi is now the preferred tool for hobbyists, students and even hackers.
+As you probably know, the Raspberry Pi is a tiny computer that was built to promote the teaching of basic computer science in schools and developing countries.
+Since its launch in 2015, it becomes very popular (more than 12M units sold so far) due to its cost (between $5 and $35), its simplicity and versatility.
+Raspberry Pi is now the preferred tool for hobbyists, students, and even hackers.

 What can you do with a Raspberry Pi?

 Well, you may use it in any project that involves a small computational unit.
 You may even use it as a desktop PC.

 Are you new to Raspberry PI?
 Here are two articles that may give you an idea what to do next: MakeUseOf – Raspberry Pi Projects for Beginners and LifeHacker – Top 10 Raspberry PI Projects for Beginners.